Botspot/pi-apps/README.md

 - [X] Make 32-bit and 64-bit install scripts.
 - [X] Allow multiple apps to be selected from the app list and be installed simultaneously.
 - [X] Add a search function to the app list.
 It's still experimental: to enable it, switch to **xlunch** in **Pi-Apps Settings** -> **App List Style**.
+- [X] Break up the long app list with some categories.

 ## How it works
  - Each 'App' is simply a small `install` script, `uninstall` script, two icon sizes, and two text files containing the description and a website URL.